 British Museum, London

 This iconic museum located in the heart of London allows virtual visitors to tour the Great Court and discover the ancient Rosetta Stone and Egyptian mummies.
 You can also find hundreds of artifacts on the museum’s virtual tour.
 Additionally, you can visit quite a few iconic museums online by visiting Art UK.
 I loved this one: London through the eyes of Van Gogh.

 Tate Modern, London

 Tate Modern was on my must-do list for our London trip.
-It is home to several of Pablo Picasso – the father of Modern Art’s paintings etching and sketches and where I learnt about Cubism.
-See my museum walk at Tate Modern Museum that houses UK’s largest collection of modern and contemporary art including Kandinsky, Dali, Picasso, Braque and many more.
+It is home to several of Pablo Picasso – the father of Modern Art’s paintings etching and sketches and where I learned about Cubism.
+See my museum walk at Tate Modern Museum that houses the UK’s largest collection of modern and contemporary art including Kandinsky, Dali, Picasso, Braque and many more.

 There is a Warhol exhibition at Tate Modern that features his iconic pop images of Marilyn Monroe, Coca-Cola and Campbell’s soup cans, it includes works never seen before in the UK.
 Kids (and adults) can make their own Andy Warhol inspired pop art using these instructions by Tate.

 Zeitz Museum of Contemporary Art Africa also known as Zeitz MOCAA is a contemporary art museum located in Cape Town, South Africa.
 Zeitz MOCAA collects, preserves, and exhibits 21st-century art from all over Africa.
 It is a great museum to visit if you like modern contemporary art.
 See here for my virtual museum walk at Zeitz MOCAA.

 Louisiana Museum, Denmark